cfspoway/python101/README.md

 Homework assignments, class notes, and sample codes will be posted and shared among teacher and students.

 ### Students:
-* Please take advantage of the class note while doing your homework
+* Please take a look at the class note while doing your homework
 * Email teacher with any questions

 ### Parents: